RangerMauve/hyper-sdk/README.md

 Closes all open resources used by the archive.
 The archive should no longer be used after calling this.
+If you load this hyperdrive's key more than once at once, `close()` will be a noop until all handles invoke it.

 #### `await archive.destroyStorage()`